mpdcampbell/selfhosted-services/README.md

 # selfhosted-services
 A summary of the services I host.<br />
 All services are sitting behind Authelia 2FA with routing via Traefik.<br />
-Services are hosted as docker containers on a linux home server.<br />
+Services are hosted as Docker containers on a linux home server.<br />
-Only config file in the repo is the docker-compose.yml.<br />
+Only config files in the repo are the docker-compose yaml files.<br />

 <p align="Left">
 <img align="center" src="/images/heimdallScreenshot.png" alt="Hosted services" width="380"><br \>